-The Center for Excellence in Teaching and Learning recognizes that graduate students often have two distinct roles at the University – student and teacher.
-Whether they serve as instructors, teaching assistant, laboratory assistants, section leaders, etc., the Center serves as a resource to these graduate student teachers as part of its mission to promote exemplary teaching and effective learning at the University of Mississippi.
+The Center for Excellence in Teaching and Learning recognizes that graduate students often have two distinct roles at the university – student and teacher.
+Whether you are an instructor, teaching assistant, laboratory assistant, or other instructional support, the Center is here to serve you as part of its mission to promote exemplary teaching and effective learning at the University of Mississippi.

-The Center for Excellence in Teaching and Learning, in collaboration with the Graduate School, holds an annual training for new Graduate Instructor/Teaching Assistant.
-This training typically takes place the week before the fall semester begins.
+The Center for Excellence in Teaching and Learning, in collaboration with the Graduate School, holds an annual Orientation for new Teaching Assistants and Graduate Instructors.
+Sessions typically takes place the week before the fall semester begins.
 Click here to learn more about orientation.